fbpx

 Whether you explore Tulip Avenue in Central Park, stroll through Scholte House Gardens or admire the vibrant blooms of Fair Haven Memorial Garden, there are over 300,000 tulips to discover in Pella’s 9.35 square miles.

-On Franklin Street, West Market Park and its 1000s of vibrant tulips are a short jaunt from the downtown area.
-During the Pella Tulip Time Festival, the Dutch Craft Market can also be found here, featuring over a hundred different vendors.
+On Franklin Street, West Market Park and its thousands of vibrant tulips are a short jaunt from the downtown area.
+During the Pella Tulip Time Festival, the Dutch Craft Market, featuring over a hundred different vendors, can also be found here.

-Sunken Gardens Park is named for the pond at its center, formed as a Dutch wooden shoe.
+Sunken Gardens Park is named after the pond at its center, which was formed as a Dutch wooden shoe.
 People can have fun ice skating in the winter and witness over 13,000 tulips blooming in the springtime, making it an attractive destination all throughout the year.

 There are many reasons to visit Pella, and one of them is the colorful festival.
 Additionally, the town has other attractions such as: